deckhouse/virtualization/docs/USER_GUIDE.md

 ### Restore from snapshots

-The `VirtualMachineRestore` resource is used to restore a virtual machine from snapshots.
+The `VirtualMachineRestore` resource is used to restore a virtual machine from a snapshot.
+During the restore process, the following objects are automatically created in the cluster:

-The following resources will be created in the cluster during the restore process:
+- VirtualMachine - the main VM resource with the configuration from the snapshot.
-- VirtualMachine
+- VirtualDisk - disks connected to the VM at the moment of snapshot creation.
-- VirtualDisk (if they were connected to the VM at the moment of creation)
+- VirtualBlockDeviceAttachment - disk connections to the VM (if they existed in the original configuration).
-- VirtualBlockDeviceAttachment (if they existed at the moment of creation)
+- Secret - secrets with cloud-init or sysprep settings (if they were involved in the original VM).

-- Secret with cloud-init/sysprep configuration (if they were connected to the VM at the time of creation)
+Important: resources are created only if they were present in the VM configuration at the time the snapshot was created.
+This ensures that an exact copy of the environment is restored, including all dependencies and settings.

 #### Restore a virtual machine

 {{< alert level="warning">}}
-To restore a virtual machine with the same name, it is necessary to delete the previous configuration of the VM and all its disks, because restoration implies restoring the configuration of the VM and all its disks at the moment of snapshot creation.
+To restore a virtual machine, you must delete its current configuration and all associated disks.
+This is because the restore process returns the virtual machine and its disks to the state that was fixed at the time the backup snapshot was created.
 {{< /alert >}}

 Example manifest for restoring a virtual machine from a snapshot: